zqfang/zqfang.github.io/content/posts/Coding/2022-02-16-RUST-basics.md

 }

 ```
-You could overwirte trait methods when implement structs!
+You could overwrite trait methods when implement structs!

 ### Trait as Parameters